 23. GILROY, CALIFORNIA

 Why is this on the list?
-Because of the garlic shops, massive premium outlets, and side-of-the-road fruit stands!
-If you’re into any of these things, consider working Gilroy into your itinerary somehow.
+Because of the robust amount of family-friendly activities, garlic shops, massive premium outlets, and side-of-the-road fruit stands!
+If you’re into any of these things, consider working Gilroy into your South Bay itinerary somehow.

-Whenever I make the drive from LA to SF, I’m always torn on either visiting Santa Cruz or Gilroy (for outlet shopping) on the way up.
 Don’t be surprised if you smell the garlic as you travel through the city.
-The Gilroy Foods processing plant never fails to fill the air with the fragrance of garlic.
+The Gilroy Foods processing plant never fails to fill the air with the fragrance of garlic!
 If you love garlic, then linger here longer and breathe it all in.

 24. SANTA CRUZ, CALIFORNIA